sam-caldwell/ami/docs/observability.md

 - These are scaffolds for consistent, machine‑readable logs; they do not implement a metrics backend.
 - Field names are stable and intended for tooling ingestion.
-- Event metadata and telemetry pragma are emitted in debug artifacts during `ami build --verbose`.
+- Event metadata is emitted in debug artifacts during `ami build --verbose`.